timescale/docs/cloud/high-availability.md

 backups are performed daily.
 Additionally, WAL is archived as soon as it is written to disk.
-In the event of a catastrophic failure, if the service is unable to self-heal, Timescale Cloud automatically recovers your database from backup and replay any WAL to close the gap between the backup and time of failure.
+In the event of a catastrophic failure, if the service is unable to self-heal, Timescale Cloud automatically recovers your database from backup and replays any WAL to close the gap between the backup and time of failure.
 This strategy ensures that data can be retrieved almost right up to the point of failure, with the exception of data in memory (up to 16&nbsp;MB or the last 5 minutes).
 For